gregsaun/prusa_i3_bear_upgrade/README.md

 ![Prusa i3 Bear Full Upgrade All Versions](img/all_versions.jpg)

 Several printed parts are shared between all these versions.
-This is makes easier to move from half to full upgrade, or full upgrade MK2 to full upgrade MK3.
+This makes easier to move from half to full upgrade, or full upgrade MK2 to full upgrade MK3.

 Go to [HALF upgrade page](half_upgrade/) or [FULL upgrade page](full_upgrade/).